 British gymnast Amelie Morgan made history at this year’s European Championships being the first GB Junior girl to have won five medals including silver on All-Around and Beam.
 She has recently been starring in CBBC’s new TV programme Gym Stars alongside fellow gymnasts where they get to show their skills and competition training.
 Speaking to Amelie after her success at the Junior European Championships, she tells us about making history, appearing on Gym Stars and her upcoming move to senior level.

-How did you find your time at the European Championships?
+How did you find your time at the European Championships last month?

 European Championships was so much fun, we had a really great team and all get on so well.
-We has spent three solid weeks together at prep camps and really bonded as a group.
-The actual competition went so well for all of us as we managed to compete sixteen routines without any falls and won team bronze.
-I had one of my best competitions and came away with silver all-around and managed to qualify and medal in three apparatus finals.
+We had spent three solid weeks together at prep camps and really bonded as a group.
+The actual competition went so well for all of us as we managed to compete sixteen routines without any falls and won Team Bronze.
+I had one of my best competitions and came away with Silver All-Around and managed to qualify and medal in three apparatus finals.
 All in all it was a great weekend and it was lovely to meet lots of the gymnasts from all over Europe.

-Did you get chance to watch the senior team perform?
+Did you get chance to watch the senior team compete?

 Yes, we all watched the seniors compete, it was so amazing to get to watch so many world class gymnasts.
 The Team GB girls had a bit of a rocky start on beam but managed to pull out some amazing routines on all their other pieces making a strong finish, it was really exciting to watch.